-How often and how much you feed your dog varies widely based on their breed, your schedule, and the individual dog’s preferences.
-For example, some dogs prefer to eat in the morning, while others scarf a portion of kibble down faster than lightning in the evenings.
+How often and how much you feed your dog varies widely depending on your schedule and their breed and preferences.
+For example, some dogs prefer to eat in the morning, while others will scarf a portion of kibble down faster than lightning in the evenings.

-Combining all these factors helps you figure out how much and how often you should feed your dog.
+Combining all these factors will help you figure out how much and how often you should feed your dog.
 This article gives you further guidance and reasonable rules of thumb to use to ensure that you are keeping them on a healthy diet.